The Lawfare Blog published an article CYG Member Brenna Gautam which summarized the US Nuclear Posture Review that came out on 5 February.

 4. U.S. Position Toward International Treaties

 Regarding the Intermediate-Range Nuclear Forces Treaty, the review states that “the United States will not forever endure Russia’s continuing non-compliance.”
 It warns generally against concluding further pacts with states that violate existing agreements and calls specifically for a response to Russia’s alleged treaty violations through “INF Treaty-compliant research and development.”
 This initiative would entail “reviewing military concepts and options for conventional, ground-launched, intermediate-range missile systems.”
-The review apparently seeks to encourage Russia’s return to compliance with the INF Treaty by developing——U.S. missiles.
+The review apparently seeks to encourage Russia’s return to compliance with the INF Treaty by developing—though not deploying—U.S. missiles.